-The first day of the course starts with an overview of the different types of "what if" questions raised in public health, and an overview of the types of models that could be used to address such questions.
-Next we will briefly discuss population projection techniques.
+The first day of the course starts with an overview of the graphic different types of "what if" questions raised in public health, and an overview of the types of models that could be used to address such questions.
+Next, we will briefly discuss population projection techniques.
 Further, the student will learn to apply the life table, which is a simple yet powerful technique to model the population dynamics underlying public health.

 The course consists of lectures and many computer exercises.